ascorbic/daneel/README.md

 > in bold.
 Knowledge cutoff September 2021.
 Current date **current date**.
 User
 > location: **city and country**

 The prompt is set in `config.edge.ts`.
+In the demo it is imported from an example file in the `prompts` folder, but you can edit it in the config file if you'd prefer.

 The important parts in this prompt are:

 - who the bot is and what it should do.
 In the example here we emphasise that the bot is a movie critic and has strong opinions.
 By default, ChatGPT does